mariohernandez/mariohernandezio/src/blog/storybook-components.md

 ### Download the code

-For a full copy of the codebase which includes the work in this and the [previous post](../migrating-your-drupal-theme-from-patternlab-to-storybook/), clone or [download the repo](https://github.com/mariohernandez/storybook/tree/card){target=_blank rel=noopener noreferrer} and switch to the **card** branch.
+For a full copy of the codebase which includes the work in this and the [previous post](../migrating-your-drupal-theme-from-patternlab-to-storybook/), clone or [download the repo](https://github.com/mariohernandez/storybook/tree/card){target="_blank" rel="noopener noreferrer"} and switch to the **card** branch.
 The **main** branch only includes the previous post code.

 ## In closing